rabobank/argos/README.md

 particular [**supply chain run**](docs/terminology/terminology.md#scr), can be verified by the service.

-## <a name="architecture"/> SAAS service architecture
+## <a name="architecture"/> Argos service architecture
-In order to allow other parties to easily plug in their own storage and api implementations the service architecture is organized around the so called hexagonal architecture pattern.
+In order to allow other parties to easily add in their own storage and api implementations into the service.
+The architecture is organized around the so called hexagonal architecture pattern.

 The hexagonal architecture is based on three principles and techniques: